-In addition, ServicePulse also provides a Failed Messages page to assist in examining failed messages and taking certain actions on them.
+Besides, ServicePulse also provides a Failed Messages page to assist in examining failed messages and taking specific actions on them.

 Both the "Failed Messages" indicator in the Dashboard and the "Failed Messages" link in the navigation bar link to the Failed Messages screen.
 This page is split into various tabs.

 The first tab in the Failed Messages page shows error groups.
-A group is a set of failed messages grouped according to criteria like, for example, the same exception type.
+A group is a set of failed messages grouped according to criterias like the same exception type.

 This tab shows two lists, described below.

-This list is collapsed by default and shows information about the last 10 completed group retry requests.
+This list is collapsed by default and shows information about the last ten completed group retry requests.

 This list shows all groups of currently failed messages.

-The display of failed message groups can be changed via the "Group by" drop down menu, according to the following classifications types:
+The display of failed message groups can be changed via the "Group by" drop-down menu, according to the following classification types: